 Iconic music venues

 Known for its iconic sign and sprung dance floor, the Barrowland Ballroom is a Glasgow icon.
 It is a hit with artists as well as music fans and was named 'Best Venue in the UK' (Time Out, 2023).
 Opened in 1934, this incredible venue has played host to Blur, Oasis, David Bowie and Metallica.
 Check out what’s on at barrowland-ballroom.co.uk.

 King Tut's Wah Wah Hut

 Iconic yet intimate, King Tut’s Wah Wah Hut has its place in music history as the location where Oasis were signed.
 King Tut's ranked 61st worldwide for tickets sold on the Pollstar International Charts (2023).
 The position was celebrated as 'astonishing' given the venue's small 300 capacity.
 King Tut's has supported some big names early in their careers including Radiohead, Biffy Clyro and Frightened Rabbit.
 Book a ticket at kingtuts.co.uk and discover the next big star.

 The OVO Hydro consistently ranks as a top 10 global indoor arena by industry experts Pollstar.
-Scotland's centre for entertainment has played host to the biggest names in music – Rod Stewart was the first to perform when the venue opened in 2013.
+Scotland's centre for entertainment has played host to the biggest names in music, including Beyonce, Billie Eilish and Dua Lipa.
 It’s part of the Scottish Exhibition Centre (SEC) Campus which also includes Glasgow’s iconic SEC Armadillo building.
 Find out what’s on at OVO Hydro’s website.

 O2 Academy Glasgow